thorehusfeldt/problem_package_format_copy/docs/source/format.rst

           topology: connected
           bounds: --max_n 50

-.. py:data:: grading
+.. py:data:: scoring
     :type: map

-    Description of how the results of the group test cases and subgroups should be aggregated.
+    Description of how the results of the group's test cases and subgroups should scored and aggregated.
     See :ref:`Testdata Settings for Scoring`.